back to Home Page

 Email marciawilson@earthlink.net

-MARCIA SANDMEYER WILSON ETCHINGS Here it is June 2009 and I have not written on this page for about ten years or more!
+Here it is June 2009 and I have not written on this page for about ten years or more!
 It's been so long since I've done etchings that now I'm only answering questions from people who have bought them at yard sales or thrift shops!
-Here's a reply I just made to somebody who bought an etching called "grandma's last vacation."
-Thought I'd share my process with you, and hopefully I'll locate a photograph of that print to post along with this explanation, since this technique is different from the methods I described below.
-Also, please forgive my lack of punctuation.
-On email, i'm very sloppy.
-That's the joy of it.
+Here's a reply I just made to somebody who bought an etching and wanted to know how it was done.

-the pink side of each magnesium plate gave a very FAT line, meaning the acid ate thru it quicker. the green paint side gave a thinner line, meaning the acid ate thru that side more slowly.
+The pink side of each magnesium plate gave a very FAT line, meaning the acid ate thru it quicker.
+The green paint side gave a thinner line, meaning the acid ate thru that side more slowly.

 i would watch carefully because it all depended on the strength of the acid which gets weaker over time, and i never thru my acid away, just kept using it over and over until it died.